takethree/interview-assessment/README.md

 ## The Project

-Your challenge involves a fairly simple application: A calculator.
+Your assessment involves a fairly simple application: A calculator.
 This calculator performs all of its operations server side and returns the results through an API layer within the application.

 ### Requirements to Run:
 Visual Studio 2019 (Community)